sensu/sensu-docs/content/sensu-go/5.0/reference/rbac.md

 ### Creating a user
 You can use [sensuctl][2] to create a user.
-For example, the following command creates a user with the username `alice` and the password `P@ssw0rd!`.
+For example, the following command creates a user with the username `alice` and the password `password`.

 {{< highlight shell >}}
-sensuctl user create alice --password P@ssw0rd!
+sensuctl user create alice --password 'password'
 {{< /highlight >}}

 ### Assigning user permissions